AppAdaptive/extdirect-amqp-gateway/README.md

 The main ExtDirect package is a fork of https://github.com/jurisv/nodejs.extdirect

-If this package is used instead of the original nodejs.extdirect packages, all examples of the example github mentioned in the original packgage should work as well.
+If this package is used instead of the original nodejs.extdirect package, all examples of the example git-repository mentioned in the original packgage should work as well.

 Developed and tested with rabbitMQ 3.6.1